shakil-t/Lollipop-Church/README.md

  ```
 - Output:\
 As a programmer, you are able to print whatever you wish by using the function of FinlandGulf ( ).
 Please note that you can not print more than one variable or result of operation each time.
 This keyword illustrates the Gulf of Finland as an external gate.
--Input:\
+- Input:\
 To get a variable input use the PalaceBridge() function.
 Considering the fact that Saint Petersburg is the Russian Venice, there are more than 342 bridges in the city to let through cargo river ships going along the Neva River to the Gulf of Finland.
 Palace Bridge is undoubtedly one of the most famous among all connecting Palace Square, home to the Winter Palace, the Hermitage Museum, and numerous historic attractions on Vasilevskiy Ostrov to the other side.
 The act of getting input is similar to the act of opening the bridges and letting the ships pass the gate.
-- Basic Operators
+- Basic Operators:\
-  -Addition
+  -Addition:\
-    To add two numbers such as x and y simply type Kievskaya [ x, y ].
-Kievskaya metro station is dedicated to the friendship between Russian and Ukrainian people and is named after the capital city of Ukraine.
+  To add two numbers such as x and y simply write Kievskaya [ x , y ].
+Kievskaya metro station is dedicated to the friendship between Russian and Ukrainian people and is named after the capital city of Ukraine.\
 A symbol of the union of two nations, Kievskaya is also the addition keyword in Lollipop Church which unites two numbers together.

-  o	Subtraction
+  - Subtraction:\

-    To subtract two numbers such as x and y type Novodevichy [ x, y ].
+    To subtract two numbers such as x and y type Novodevichy [ x , y ].
 Novodevichy Cemetery is the home to some of the most notable graves such as Chekhov and Gogol.
 It is designated as the subtraction keyword since it evokes a loss.

-  o	Multiplication
+  - Multiplication:\

     To multiply two numbers such as x and y simply type ScarletSails [ x, y ].
 Have you read the “Scarlet Sails” novel by Alexander         Grin?
 The story takes place in a small fishing village where Assol the daughter of a former seaman runs into an old man who claims to be a wizard and promises the girl that one day a prince will come on a ship with scarlet sails to carry her away.
 The villagers tease her but Assol believes her dream will eventually come true.
 Arthur Grey the captain of a merchant’s vessel spies Assol sleeping in the forest and falls in love with her.
 After learning of Assol’s dream he sets about to make it come true.
 Since love is the multiplication of patience and belief ScarletSails is the multiplication keyword in Lollipop Church.
 This keyword was suggested by Mehrnaz Ansari.